2010 Ukrainian presidential election: International observers

 The Polish European Center of Geopolitical Analysis did send 20 observers to monitor signs of xenophobia during the presidential election campaign.

 On 9 December 2009, candidate Victor Yanukovych at a meeting with an OSCE election observation mission stated that he is afraid Prime Minister Yulia Tymoshenko might rig the presidential election.

 A total of 450 official observers from the European Network of Election Monitoring Organizations (ENEMO) will monitor the elections.

 Paweł Kowal lead the delegation of the European Parliament's observers; this delegation included ten people, who cooperated closely with the delegations of observers from the OSCE Parliamentary Assembly, the Council of Europe, the NATO Parliamentary Assembly, and the OSCE Office for Democratic Institutions and Human Rights (ODIHR).

 A total of 3,149 international observers did monitor the 17 January presidential election in Ukraine.

 On 18 January 2010, the OSCE announced it would send same number of observers to monitor Ukraine's second round of the election as in the first round.
 At the same time it called for bringing Ukraine's election laws in line with international norms but nevertheless it endorsed the first round of the Ukrainian presidential poll, saying it was of "high quality" and demonstrated "significant progress".

 After the second round of the election international observers and the OSCE called the election transparent and honest.

 According to Serhiy Paskhalov, the head of presidential candidate Yulia Tymoshenko's main campaign office in Dnipropetrovsk, international observers were physically unable to register mass irregularities in the second round of the presidential election.
 According to Paskhalov six foreign observers had monitored the run-off presidential election at 469 polling stations in six electoral districts in Dnipropetrovsk region.

 Results

-Nominations by parties and candidates to run in the election closed on 6 November 2009.
-Eighteen candidates in all have been nominated.
-The Central Election Committee had until 11 November 2009 to process documentation and finalize the election list.

-The first round of the election was held on 17 January 2010.
-Voter turnout was approximately 67 percent, compared to 75 percent at the 2004 presidential election.
-Incumbent president Viktor Yushchenko was defeated having received only 5.45% of the vote.
-Viktor Yanukovych and Yulia Tymoshenko finished first and second in the first round and faced each other in the second-round ballot held on 7 February.
-Voter turnout in the second round was approximately 69%.
-On 14 February, with all second round votes counted, Yanukovich was officially declared a winner of the election with 48.95%, compared to Tymoshenko's 45.47%.

-The election has been widely recognized and endorsed as being fair and an accurate reflection of voters' intentions by all international agencies observing the election including the OSCE and PACE.